stolksdorf/JsonGen/README.md

 # External Libraries
-Jsongen will pick up additional functionality if certain libraries are included on your page.
+JsonGen will pick up additional functionality if certain libraries are included on your page.

 ## Faker.js

 [Faker.js](https://github.com/marak/Faker.js/) is a fantastic library written by Matthew Bergman & Marak Squires.
-It greatly increases the types of data you can generate with Jsongen.
+It greatly increases the types of data you can generate with JsonGen.

 Every Faker.js function is accessible using the `Faker` prefix.
 Check out the full documentation [here](https://github.com/marak/Faker.js/#api).